Skip to content

 The --databases and --databases-file options

-Both options specify which databases or tables to back up and use the same filtering logic.
-The only difference is where you supply the list:
+Both options pick databases or tables to include and share the same filter rules; only the input format differs:

 --databases --databases-file

-Where Comma-separated list on the command line Path to a file, one database or database.table per line
+Where Comma-separated on the command line Path to a file, one database or database.table per line

 Format mysql,mydb,mydb.t1,mydb.t2 Same databasename or databasename.tablename format, one per line